icplayer/icplayer/addons/GeometricConstruct/documentation.md

     </tr>
     <tr>
         <td>Labels visibility</td>
-        <td>Specified whether the labels of geometric figures in the workspace will be visible by defualt.</td>
+        <td>Specifies whether the labels of geometric figures in the workspace will be visible by default.</td>
     </tr>
     <tr>
         <td>Disable undo/redo buttons</td>